 \subsection{Main Results}

-Let us chronicle our results.
-Throughout the paper, we let $n$ be the size of the deck and $r$ be the number of shuffles.
-Let $c>0$ be a constant.
-In this subsection, we call the $r=cn$ shuffles limit the ``critical" regime, and any limiting regime that has $r\gtrsim f(n)$ for some function $f(n)$ a ``mixed" regime.
-Our first result shows that there is a Poisson-geometric convolution for the limiting distribution of the number of fixed points of random-to-top in the critical regime.
-In addition, it reveals that the mixed regime happens when the number of shuffles is asymptotically larger than the size of the deck. \begin{theorem} Let $F^r_n$ be the number of fixed points after $r$ iterated random-to-top shuffles of an $n$-card deck, starting from the identity.
+We will now summarize our results.
+Let $n$ be the size of the deck and $r$ be the number of shuffles.
+For a constant $c>0$, we refer to the $r=cn$ regime as the ``critical" regime, and to any regime with $r\gtrsim f(n)$ as a mixed regime.
+Our first result shows that there is a Poisson-geometric convolution for the limiting distribution of the number of fixed points of random-to-top shuffles in the critical regime.
+In addition, it reveals that the mixed regime happens when the number of shuffles is asymptotically larger than the size of the deck. \begin{theorem} Let $F_{r,n}$ be the number of fixed points after $r$ iterated random-to-top shuffles of an $n$-card deck, starting from the identity.
 Let $c>0$ be a constant.
 We have

 where $X\sim\Poi(1-e^{-c})$ and $Y$ is geometric with parameter $1-e^{-c}$ and $P(Y=k)=(1-e^{-c})(e^{-ck})$ for all $k\geq 0$.
 Moreover, $X$ and $Y$ are independent.
-If $r\gg n$, then
+If $r=\omega(n)$, then

-\end{theorem} Our second result exhibits asymptotic normality for the number of descents of iterated random-to-top in the critical regime, with the parameters depending on the ratio of shuffles to cards.
-Also, it indicates that the mixed regime occurs precisely at $(n\log n)/2 +c_n n$ shuffles, where $c_n\to\infty$. \begin{theorem} Let $D^r_n$ be the number of descents after $r$ iterated random-to-top shuffles of an $n$-card deck, starting from the identity.
+\end{theorem} Our second result exhibits asymptotic normality for the number of descents of iterated random-to-top in the critical regime, with the parameters depending on the ratio of the number of shuffles to the number of cards.
+Also, it indicates that the mixed regime occurs precisely at $(n\log n)/2 +c_n n$ shuffles, where $c_n\to\infty$.
+This complements the work of Athanasiadis and Diaconis \cite{AthDiaconis}, as they showed that the entire descent set of random-to-top shuffling mixes in $(n\log n)/2$ shuffles. \begin{theorem} Let $D_{r,n}$ be the number of descents after $r$ iterated random-to-top shuffles of an $n$-card deck, starting from the identity.
 Let $c>0$ be a constant.
 We have

 If there exists a sequence $c_n\to\infty$ such that $r\gtrsim (n\log n)/2 + c_n n$, then